-Recent trends in information technology such as Text Mining (TM) provide dramatic improvement in the conversion of the overflow of raw textual data into structured knowledge for solving more complex realworld knowledge discovery tasks.
-Text mining concerns the discovery of useful and previously unknown information from unstructured free text (Feldmann (1999)) and it is strongly related to data mining (DM), natural language processing (NLP), machine learning (ML), information extraction (IE) and information retrieval (IR).
+Recent trends in information technology such as Text Mining (TM) provide dramatic improvement in the conversion of the overflow of raw textual data into structured knowledge for solving more complex realworld knowledge discovery tasks in a context of business information systems.
+Text mining concerns the discovery of useful and previously unknown information from unstructured free text [Feldmann 1999].
+Its related research areas are data mining (DM), natural language processing (NLP), machine learning (ML), information extraction (IE) and information retrieval (IR).

-Mining terms and their relations from real-world free texts is attracting increasing attention, for example, the domain adaptation capability of IE systems relies on automatic acquisition of domain ontology and lexicosyntactic patterns for template filling (Riloff and Jones (1999), and Yangarber et al (2000)).
-Recently, an evergrowing interest in automatic term and term collocation extraction methods in NLP (Church and Hanks (1989), Smadja (1994), Daille (1996), and Evert and Krenn (2001)), knowledge discovery (Hearst (1992)) and IR (Salton (1991)) has been observed.
-Landau-Finkelstein and Morin (1999) benefit from these approaches in IE.
+Mining terms and their relations from real-world free texts is attracting increasing attention, for example, the domain adaptation capability of IE systems relies on automatic acquisition of domain ontology and lexicosyntactic patterns for template filling [Riloff & Jones 1999 and Yangarber et al 2000].
+Recently, an evergrowing interest in automatic term and term collocation extraction methods in NLP [Church & Hanks 1989, Smadja 1994, Daille 1996 and Evert & Krenn 2001], knowledge discovery [Hearst 1992] and IR [Salton 1991] has been observed.
+[Landau-Finkelstein & Morin 1999] benefit from these approaches in IE.

 In this paper, we present a hybrid approach to automatic acquisition of domain ontology.
-Compared to other supervised or weakly supervised approaches that use a handful initial "seed words" or "seed lexicon syntactic patterns" (Hearst (1992), Hearst (1998), Riloff (1999), and Yangarber et al (2000)), the input of the presented method consists solely of a collection of classified documents.
+In comparison with other supervised or weakly supervised approaches that use a handful initial "seed words" or "seed lexicon syntactic patterns" [Hearst 1992, Hearst 1998, Riloff 99 and Yangarber et al 00], the input of the presented method consists solely of a collection of classified documents.
 Our method is based on the integration of shallow parsing results, existing general ontology and statistical measures.
-It turned out that very good results may be achieved independent of the size of the training corpus.
+It proved that very good results may be achieved independently of the size of the training corpus.
 In particular, we can handle free word-order languages like German using specific term collocation techniques.
-We make use of tf-idf based term classification method to identify the domain relevant single-word terms.
-In contrast to general ontologies, the presented approach allows for extracting not only strict paradigmatic relations but also near synonymy relations (Inpken and Hirst (2001)) crucial for solving real-world IE tasks.
+We make use of TDIDF-based term classification methods to identify domain relevant single-word terms.
+In contrast to general ontologies, the presented approach allows for extracting not only strict paradigmatic relations but also near synonymy relations [Inpken & Hirst 2001], which are crucial for solving real-world IE problems.

-For the linguistic annotation (stemming, morphological decomposition, pos-tagging, named-entity and phrase recognition) of the corpus, we use SPPC (Piskorski and Neumann (2000)).
-For accessing the semantic relations in GermaNet (Hamp and Feldweg (1997)), we integrated an ontology inference machine (Siegel et al (2001)).
+For the linguistic annotation (stemming, morphological decomposition, pos-tagging, named-entity and phrase recognition) of the corpus, we use SPPC [Piskorski & Neumann, 2000].
+For accessing the semantic relations in GermaNet [Hamp & Feldweg 1997], we integrated an ontology inference machine [Siegel et al 01].
 For evaluation of our approach, three domains were chosen from German press texts from DPA (1999 and 2000): management succession, stock market and drug domain.

 The remainder of this paper is organized as follows.
-A brief introduction of the word/GermaNet inference machine is given in section 2.
-In section 3, we shortly describe our shallow processing system SPPC.
-A detailed description of our approach is presented in section 4.
+In section 2, we shortly describe our shallow processing system SPPC.
+A brief introduction of the Word/GermaNet inference machine is given in section 3.
+The detailed description of our approach is presented in section 4.
 Finally, we summarize and outline the future work in section 5.